CA-Application-Performance-Management/CAMobileAppAnalytics/README.md

 ```
 $ pod install
 ```
-2. Drag & Drop `xxx_camdo.plist` file into the Supporting files
+2. Drag & Drop the downloaded `xxx_camdo.plist` file into the Supporting files

 ## Initialising the SDK in your Source code
 ### Objective C